tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 TLS 1.3 records limit the inner plaintext (TLSInnerPlaintext) size to 2<sup>14</sup> + 1 bytes, which includes one byte for the content type.
 Records also have a 3-byte overhead due to the fixed opaque_type and legacy_record_version fields.
 TLS-based protocols are increasingly used to secure long-lived interfaces in critical infrastructure, such as telecommunication networks.
 In some infrastructure use cases, the upper layer of DTLS expects a message oriented service and uses message sizes much larger than 2<sup>14</sup>-bytes.
 In these cases, the 2<sup>14</sup>-byte limit in TLS necessitates an additional protocol layer for fragmentation, resulting in increased CPU and memory consumption and additional complexity.
 Allowing 2<sup>30</sup>-byte records would eliminate additional fragmentation in almost all use cases.
 In {{RFC6083}} (DTLS over SCTP), the 2<sup>14</sup>-byte limit is a severe restriction.

-This document defines a "large_record_size_limit" extension that allows endpoints to negotiate a larger maximum inner plaintext (TLSInnerPlaintext) size.
+This document defines a "large_record_size_limit" extension.
+The extension is negotiated during the handshake, and each endpoint independently advertises the maximum inner plaintext (TLSInnerPlaintext) size it is willing to receive.
+Therefore, the two traffic directions can use different limits.
 This extension is valid in TLS 1.3 and DTLS 1.3.
 The extension works similarly to the "record_size_limit" extension defined in {{RFC8449}}.
 Additionally, this document defines new TLS 1.3 TLSLargeCiphertext and DTLS 1.3 unified_hdr structures to enable inner plaintexts up to 2<sup>30</sup> - 256 bytes with reduced overhead.
 For example, ciphertexts up to 64 bytes can be supported with 4 bytes less overhead and ciphertexts up to 2<sup>14</sup> bytes can be supported with 3 bytes less overhead, which is useful in constrained IoT environments.
 The "large_record_size_limit" extension is incompatible with middleboxes expecting TLS 1.2 records.

 # Terminology